Table of Contents

 Lion’s Mane is nature’s brain food; it stimulates the brain to produce more NGF (Nerve Growth Factors).
 These are responsible for the production, growth, and maintenance of neurons in the brain.
 NGF is specifically responsible for myelin sheath production, a layer around the brain cells that protects and increases the conduction of the stimuli between cells.
 Unfortunately, as we age, these sheaths can become damaged, and the conduction speed becomes much slower, leading to the deterioration of brain functions (as in Alzheimer’s and Parkinson’s disease).
 In other words, Lion’s Mane helps to keep the brain vital and healthy.

 Additionally, Lion’s Mane contains antioxidants that support the overall health of your cells.
-These are responsible for the transportation of your energy.
 The formula is simple: healthier cells, better energy transportation, more energy!

 - Increases memory